Signposts

 counter.
 I could not imagine a more visible display of contempt for both the

 project and me.
-I dumped the urine out of the cup and washed it with soap
+I dumped the urine out and washed the cup with soap and hot

-and hot water.
-Then I ran it through the dishwasher in the break room.
+water.
+Then I ran the cup through the dishwasher in the break room.

-Afterwards, I used it prominently every day for the rest of the project.
-I
+Afterwards, I used that cup prominently every day for the rest of the

-called it the “pee” cup.
-I was not going to let some small-minded valley wag
+project.
+I called it the “pee” cup.
+I was not going to let some small-minded

-push me around or allow them the satisfaction of seeing me without my usual
+valley wag push me around or allow them the satisfaction of seeing me

-and favorite coffee accessory.
-But I did not leave my cup overnight in the
+without my usual and favorite coffee accessory.
+But I did not leave my cup

 The fourth and oldest cup of the group is one I acquired during my time in